Housing associations play a vital role in homelessness prevention and support.

-The act is due to be implemented in April 2018.
+The Act was implemented in April 2018.
 Funding for local authorities is set at £72.7 million over three years.

-The draft Code of Guidance for Local Authorities was published in October 2017, with the consultation closing on 11 December 2017.
+The draft Code of Guidance for Local Authorities was published in October 2017.

 Housing First is a housing solution for people with multiple and complex needs who have histories of entrenched or repeat homelessness.
 This represents about 20% of the homeless population.

 Housing First differs from other approaches to supporting homeless people because individuals do not have to prove they are ready for independent housing before they are provided with a home.

 Individuals are provided with stable, independent homes alongside coordinated wrap-around, personalised support.
 This can be used to address homelessness among specific groups, such as vulnerable women, as described in this blog.

 This principles of Housing First in England are summarised in a report by Homeless Link, while a study commissioned by Crisis explores the feasibility of implementing the approach across the Liverpool City Region.